Conversion

 Of course, you have cause to celebrate when you bring in a new customer.
 However, do you know how much it costs to acquire that customer and therefore what your ROI would be?

-Get a full understanding of your Customer Acquisition Cost and measure it against the revenue your customers generate, so you can ensure your marketing spend is reasonable and going to the right places.
+Get a full understanding of your customer acquisition cost and measure it against the revenue your customers generate so you can ensure your marketing spend is reasonable and going to the right places.
 You should also measure your lifetime value (LTV—the total amount of money you expect to earn from a single customer over the course of your relationship).
 Maintain profitable, sustainable marketing investments by tracking the Customer Lifetime Value (LTV) to Customer Acquisition Cost (CAC) ratio.

 Conversion Rates (And Why They Don’t Tell the Whole Story)